 It’s simple, a good salesperson explains why the product is the right fit for the customer taking their situation into account.
 As a quick example, if you work in a home improvement store, the first time a customer comes in you might explain why the drill he is looking at is the best all around option.
 If he is looking at a drill with a shopping cart full of masonry bits and bricks, then you would explain which one has the power he or she needs to drill through masonry.
 And, finally if the same buyer came back multiple times, you’d explain how to justify to his partner the higher price, why it is safer to buy with you (money back guarantee, warranty, ease of contact, etc.) and why the more expensive drill is the best fit for him.
 So, how do you replicate this in-store experience online so you can keep your premium offer and not go low cost?

 Again, let’s think about the in-store experience.
-If you were working in a store and knew all of this about a customer, how would you change your sales pitch?
+If you were working in a store and knew all of this about a customer, how would you change your sales pitch to achieve a purchase?
 Would you give them a generic pitch, or would you contextualize and personalize the pitch?
 A good salesperson would clearly personalize and change the pitch to take into account what they knew about the buyer.
+He would always make recommendations.
 And now, for the first time, you can do exactly this online and at scale too.

 Natural Language Generation (NLG) is AI-powered software that can write in up to 110 different languages using structured data sets.
-For the first time, this powerful technology which has already conquered the Banking and Pharma sectors, is being focused on ecommerce to explain website data and revolutionize how online sales work.
+For the first time, this powerful technology which has already conquered the Banking and Pharma sectors, is being focused on ecommerce for automated content generation and to explain website data and revolutionize how online sales work.

-AX Personalized Commerce leverages real-time user data to generate product page content, category pages and shopping cart incentives that are specifically targeted towards each unique viewer.
+Personalized Commerce leverages real-time user data to auto generate product descriptions, category pages and shopping cart incentives that are specifically targeted towards each unique viewer.
 Each product page becomes a one-to-one proposal taking into account each customer’s motivations and interests.
 Show the right message to the right person and drive conversion rates, reduce shopping cart abandonment, and increase sales.
 By only employing local evaluation of 1st party data, customers introduce this without going down the GDPR-issue funnel.

 AX Semantics currently works with eCommerce companies globally and has generated millions of pages of eCommerce content to boost conversion rates and create amazing eCommerce experiences.